Singapore Airlines Flight 006: Accident

-Because visibility was poor in the heavy rain, the flight crew did not see that construction equipment, including two excavators, two vibrating rollers, one small bulldozer, and one air compressor, had been parked on runway 05R.
+Because visibility was poor in the heavy rain, the pilots did not see the construction equipment, including two excavators, two vibrating rollers, one small bulldozer, and one air compressor, parked on runway 05R.
 In addition, the runway contained concrete Jersey barriers and pits.
-About 41 seconds later, the aircraft collided with the machinery and broke into three major pieces.
-The fuselage was torn in two, and the engines and landing gear separated.
-A crane tore the left wing from the aircraft, forcing the jet back onto the ground.
-The nose struck a scoop loader, with a following large fire, destroying the forward section of the fuselage and the wings.
-79 of 159 passengers and 4 of 20 crew members died in the accident.
-Many of the dead were seated in the middle section of the aircraft; the fuel stored in the wings exploded and incinerated that section.
-At 23:17:36, the emergency bell sounded and 41 firefighting vehicles, 58 ambulances, nine lighting units, and 436 personnel were dispatched to assist survivors and extinguish the fire.
-Chemical extinguishing agents rained on the aircraft at about three minutes after the impact.
+About 41 seconds after applying full throttle, the aircraft collided with the machinery and broke into three major pieces.
+The fuselage was torn in two, and the engines and landing gear were then separated.
+A crane tore the left wing from the aircraft, forcing the aircraft back onto the ground.
+The nose struck a scoop loader, causing a large fire, which destroyed the forward section of the fuselage and the wings.
+77 of 159 passengers and four of 20 crew members died at the site of the accident.
+Many of the dead were seated in the middle section of the aircraft.
+The fuel stored in the wings exploded and incinerated that section.
+At 23:17:36, the emergency bell sounded and 41 firefighting vehicles, 58 ambulances, 9 lighting units, and 436 personnel were dispatched to assist survivors and extinguish the fire.
+Chemical extinguishing agents were deployed on the aircraft approximately three minutes after the impact.
 At 23:35, the fire was brought under control.
-At 23:40, non-airport ambulances and emergency vehicles from other agencies congregated at the north gate.
+At 23:40, nonairport ambulances and emergency vehicles from other agencies congregated at the north gate.
 At 00:00 Taipei time on 1 November, the fire was mostly extinguished and the front part of the aircraft was destroyed.
 Authorities established a temporary command centre.

 Casualties

-At the time of the crash, 179 passengers and crew, including 3 children and 3 infants, were on the aircraft.
+At the time of the crash, 179 passengers and crew, including three children and three infants, were on the aircraft.
 Of the 179 occupants, 83 were killed, 39 suffered from serious injuries, and 32 had minor injuries, while 25 were uninjured.
-Four crew members perished.
-Eighty-one passengers and crew died on impact immediately after the crash and two passengers died at a hospital.
-Most of the passengers onboard the flight were Taiwanese and Americans.
+Four crew members and 77 passengers died on impact immediately after the crash and two passengers died at hospital.
+Most of the passengers onboard the flight were from the US, Taiwan, Singapore or India.